-4.0 MONITORING, EVALUATION, LEARNING
+4. MONITORING, EVALUATION AND LEARNING

 Effective monitoring, evaluation, learning and continuous improvement are critical to the successful implementation of the Guidelines.
-A comprehensive list of targets and indicators for monitoring and evaluating the Guidelines is provided in the implementation plan for the National AI Strategy 2024/25 - 2029/30.
+A comprehensive list of targets and indicators for monitoring and evaluating the Guidelines is provided in the implementation plan for the National Al Strategy 2024/25 - 2029/30.
 In view of this, the regulatory bodies responsible for schools, teacher colleges, TVET, and Universities shall:

 - i.
-Establish a digital monitoring, evaluation and learning system aligned with monitoring and reporting mechanisms to facilitate annual data collection, analysis and reporting to ensure effective implementation of these Guidelines. - ii.
-Operationalise the digital monitoring, evaluation and learning system across all education institutions. - iii.
-Conduct an impact assessment on how AI initiatives are impacting learners' learning outcomes, job readiness and industry satisfaction.
+Establish a digital monitoring, evaluation and learning system aligned with monitoring and reporting annual data collection. mechanisms to facilitate effective analysis and reporting to ensure implementation of these Guidelines. - ii.
+Operationalize the digital monitoring, evaluation and learning system across all education institutions. - iii.
+Conduct impact assessment on how Al initiatives are impacting learners' learning outcomes, job redness and industry satisfaction.